-Confidential reporting of crimes is allowed at Oklahoma State University Center for Health Sciences.
-If, for a personal reason, a person does not wish to report an on-campus crime or suspected crime to the police, that person may anonymously report it by using a Crime Stoppers Program or Online through the Silent Witness Program on the OSU-CHS Department of Public Safety Website at http://www.healthsciences.okstate.edu/security/
+If a person does not wish to report an on-campus crime or suspected crime to the police, that person may anonymously report the crime or suspected crime confidentially by using a Crime Stoppers Program or the Rave Guardian app.
+For more information, see https://safety.okstate.edu/safety-resources/rave-guardian.html.